MeltwaterArchive/storyplayer/stories/story-writing-tips.md

 # Story-Writing

-1. The browser window closes immediately after the test completes.
-How can I make it stay on screen?
+### The browser window closes immediately after the test completes.
+How can prevent it?

 Add `exit(0);` near the end of the callback function defined in a call the `addAction()` in the [Action Phase](/storyplayer/stories/action.html).